httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 The definitions "representation", "selected representation", "representation data", "representation metadata", and "content" in this document are to be interpreted as described in {{!HTTP=RFC9110}}.

+The terms "checksum" and "digest" are to be interpreted as described in {{DIGEST-FIELDS}}.

 "Integrity fields" is the collective term for `Content-Digest`, `Repr-Digest`, and `Unencoded-Digest`.